-Tribe Platform’s knowledge base guides and tips & tricks articles are hosted in the community.
+Tribe Platform’s knowledge base and tips & tricks articles are hosted in the community as well.
 These resources are promoted through various channels for onboarding.
 For instance, customer onboarding email sequences reference the resources published in the community.

-3. Credibility based on community size and quality quells worry
+3. Credibility based on community quality quells worry

-How the credibility of a community’s size or quality helps with onboarding: Your community itself—the sheer size and quality of members—is another tool in your onboarding toolbox.
+How the credibility of a community’s quality helps with onboarding: Your community itself—the sheer size and quality of members—is another tool in your onboarding toolbox.

 Seeing how other people are already thriving with your product (or facing the same challenges) is a great customer retention tool.
 This is especially true when there’s also a customer success team guiding the process if that applies to your product.

 4. Connection to other people gives peace of mind

 Beyond learning product functionality or being impressed with the engagement, offering opportunities for customers to meet one another at different points in their lifecycles is a huge benefit.
 Not only does this tackle the fourth element of a community, but it’s also good business.
 Members can talk metrics, apply FAQs to unique contexts, and find common ground.
 You may even find members who foster business connections.

 How connection helps with onboarding: Connection fulfills a deep human need.
 When you can provide the fertile ground for those connections through an online community or in-person events, your customer associates the good feelings they get with your brand.